 Traditionally, the Camí de la Ronda originated as a series of small pathways connecting one cove to the next, enabling fisherman, smugglers, sailors, travellers, lighthouse keepers and traginers (cart and mule drivers), to navigate this once remote coastal territory.

-After the Spanish Civil War (1936 to 1939), Spain was in economic Ruin so smuggling was rife so the Spanish police (Guardia Civil) patrolled the coastline along the Camí de la Ronda until the country stabilised.
+After the Spanish Civil War (1936 to 1939), Spain was in economic Ruin and smuggling was rife so the Spanish police (Guardia Civil) patrolled the coastline along the Camí de la Ronda until the country stabilised.
 During the Era of the Franco Dictatorship, from the 1950s, Spain began to open up to tourism and the Camí de la Ronda gained prominence as a popular hiking trail.